University Institutes and Centres

 The Centre for the Study of Violence is a world-first collaboration that applies new historical knowledge to advance humanity's understanding of violence.
 Members of the Centre explore every aspect of the history of violence, including concepts of violence, representations of violence, questions of interpersonal violence, and issues of political and cultural violence.

 CLLC was established to continue the development and application of statistical and computing tools for the analysis of literary texts.

 The Early Modern Women's Research Network (EMWRN) was established by Associate Professor Rosalind Smith and Dr Patricia Pender in 2007.
 Comprising scholars from Australia, New Zealand and the UK, the network has rapidly developed an international reputation for engineering innovative productive research collaborations'.

-The Newcastle Youth Studies Group examines inequalities that affect young people's lives across national and international contexts.
-It has a particular focus on Australia, South-East Asia and the Pacific
+The Newcastle Youth Studies Group examines inequalities that affect young people's lives, with a particular focus on Australia, South-East Asia and the Pacific.

 The Speech pathology discipline is distinctive in its diversity (speech, language, fluency, disability, aphasia) and focus on the impact of communication disorders and disabilities in everyday life and on key stakeholders supporting them in education, health and employment.

 The Wine Network includes scholars from history, social science, business and tourism.
 The University of Newcastle is the only Australian university actively undertaking interdisciplinary wine studies research in humanities and social science.